Odd Vattekar

 Odd Vattekar (2 January 1918 in Kyrkjebø – 19 February 1992) was a Norwegian politician for the Conservative Party.

-He was elected to the Norwegian Parliament from Vestfold in 1969, and was re-elected on two occasions.
+He was elected to the Norwegian Parliament from Vestfold in 1969, and was re-elected on two occasions, serving until 1981.

-On the local level he was a member of the executive committee of Holmestrand municipality council from 1955 to 1962 and 1967 to 1971.
-His political career ended with the position of County Governor of Vestfold, which he held from 1979 to 1988.
+On the local level he was a member of the executive committee of the municipal council for Holmestrand Municipality from 1955 to 1962 and again from 1967 to 1971.
+In 1979, he was appointed County Governor of Vestfold, a position which he held until his retirement in 1988.

 Outside politics he spent his entire professional career at the company Nordisk Aluminiumindustri, serving the last three years as director.

-He fought in the Spanish Civil War, and in World War II as a member of the Norwegian resistance movement.
+He fought in the Spanish Civil War.
+During World War II he fought as a member of the Norwegian resistance movement.